-Some things you’ll encounter across this acre of well-kempt grass and daffodil croppings: three lions carved from limestone -- one in motion, its left paw outstretched, the other two curled up and sunbathing; a sphinx, propped high on her elbows; two rows of classic Roman-style columns, lined up as if to shoulder the weight of some great architectural wonder; iron-wrought tables and chairs; ornate bird baths; and a few Greek goddesses.
+Some things you’ll encounter across this acre of well-kempt grass and daffodil croppings: three lions carved from limestone—one in motion, its left paw outstretched, the other two curled up and sunbathing; a sphinx, propped high on her elbows; two rows of classic Roman-style columns, lined up as if to shoulder the weight of some great architectural wonder; iron-wrought tables and chairs; ornate birdbaths; and a few Greek goddesses.

 “I can’t really explain the garden without saying that it’s magical,” says Joseph Reiver, the garden’s standing Executive Director.
-“There’s something about the way it all comes together -- the sculpture, the nature, all the different groups of people.
+“There’s something about the way it all comes together—the sculpture, the nature, all the different groups of people.
 It’s an incredible melting pot.”

 “You can’t really aim to build a place like this.
 It happens naturally,” Reiver says.
 “It takes generations of locals and visitors offering up their own influence, changing it and shaping it as time goes on.”

-Restorative green spaces like Elizabeth Street Garden help locals and visitors alike find fresh air, common ground, and community -- but, like most undeveloped land in NYC, it’s endangered.
+Restorative green spaces like Elizabeth Street Garden help locals and visitors alike find fresh air, common ground, and community—but, like most undeveloped land in NYC, it’s endangered.
 Threatened by development, this urban oasis might soon face destruction.

 “When I first moved to New York, I lived right across the street [from the Garden].
 I still do,” says Renee Green, chair of the garden’s volunteer board and, at 88, one of its original volunteers.
 “Back then, my husband and I used to go all the time.
 We’d lounge under this gorgeous pear tree and read and talk.
 I remember one particular morning just after he’d died, I was walking down Prince Street, and a woman stopped me to say she was sorry for my loss.
 I asked her if I knew her—I couldn’t place her—and she told me, ‘yes, from the garden.’
 That’s when I knew, this was my retirement home.
 My real New York community.”

 In 2013, Reiver opened a public entrance to the garden off Elizabeth Street.
-It has become a palette-cleansing blip of greenery and much-needed community space, hosting events like free yoga classes, movie nights, readings, and even fashion shows.
+It has become a palette-cleansing blip of greenery and a much-needed community space, hosting events like free yoga classes, movie nights, readings, and even fashion shows.

 In the grand tradition of treasured New York artifacts, Elizabeth Street Garden is endangered.
 Volunteers like Green have been fighting alongside Reiver for nearly a decade to keep bulldozers at bay.
 In 2012, City Council members introduced plans to develop the garden’s modest square footage into affordable housing designated for senior citizens.
 In 2016, the Department of Housing Preservation & Development (HPD) began to assess the plans, which also call for ground-floor retail space.

 The garden’s local disciples were quick to coalesce, forming a city-sanctioned 501(c)(3) non-profit to support the space, titled ESG.
 And in March 2019, they filed a lawsuit against the City of New York and the HPD, challenging the proposal to flatten the garden.

 Reiver and his team have proposed alternative building sites, currently sitting vacant nearby.
 “We absolutely need truly affordable housing, but we also need community green space,” says Reiver.
 “One should never come at the expense of the other.
 Not when alternatives exist.”

 “New York can be a lot to handle.
 It’s easy to lose sight of the magic of the place when you’re in the thick of it,” says Reiver.
 “Coming to the garden always reminds me, though.
 Of course,” he continues, “part of the magic here comes from the risk.
 Nothing gold can stay, you know the drill.
 But it’s been so amazing to watch the community rally to keep this place alive.”